TplusA/Streamplayer/README.md

 preprocessed by the _streamplayer_ so that gapless playback of consecutive streams becomes possible.

+The first URL stored in the FIFO is not the one that is currently playing.
+When _streamplayer_ starts to play a URL, it removes the first URL from the FIFO and stores it internally.

 The FIFO content is manipulated using the _D-Bus_ messages
 <tt>de.tahifi.Streamplayer.URLFIFO.Clear</tt>,
 <tt>de.tahifi.Streamplayer.URLFIFO.Next</tt>, and
 <tt>de.tahifi.Streamplayer.URLFIFO.Push</tt>.

-The <tt>Clear</tt> message removes all entries from the URL FIFO and causes _streamplayer_ to stop playing back any streams.
-This message causes _streamplayer_ to completely forget about all streams, including the one currently playing (if any).
+The <tt>Clear</tt> message removes all entries from the URL FIFO.
+This message causes _streamplayer_ to completely forget about all streams, except the one currently playing (if any).
+Clearing the URL FIFO therefore does not stop the playback.

-The <tt>Next</tt> message removes the first entry from the URL FIFO and causes _streamplayer_ to start playing the new first entry, if any.
-If there is no next entry, i.e., the FIFO becomes empty, then playback is stopped.
+The <tt>Next</tt> message removes the first entry from the URL FIFO and, if a URL was playing already, causes _streamplayer_ to start playing this removed entry, if any.
+If the playback was stopped or paused, the player removes the first entry from the URL FIFO and takes it as new current stream, but otherwise the playback state is retained.
+If there is no next entry, i.e., the FIFO becomes empty, then nothing happens and the playback state is retained.

 The <tt>Push</tt> message adds one new entry to the end of the URL FIFO.
 The entry comprises of a stream ID, a stream URL, a start position, and a stop